MiclAnglz/HotelWebsite/README.md

 <strong>Additional Features:</strong>

-- Created a custom view template from the "Booking" table in SQLite and implmented the records in the statistics page that displays the number of bookings per month.
-The records can be filtered by year.
-Table records and charts are also dynamic and will change depending on the records that are saved in thhe database
+- Created a custom view template from the "Booking" table in SQLite and implmented the records in the statistics page of the site.

+  The stat caputures the number of bookings per month and can be filtered by year.
+Table records and charts are also dynamic and will change depending on the     records that are saved in thhe database.

 <img width="129" alt="image" src="https://user-images.githubusercontent.com/103421610/201463177-b0ad7097-b338-4304-a199-b74dfe35e351.png">